 The Board’s statutory authority is in 24 Del.
 C., Chapter 20.

-The Board meets the first Wednesday of every other month at 4:30 p.m.
+Unless notified otherwise, the Board meets the first Wednesday of every other month at 4:30 p.m.
 All meetings are open to the general public and are held in the Cannon Building, 861 Silver Lake Boulevard, in Dover.
+The meeting schedule is available at the State of Delaware public meeting calendar.

 Related Topics: Board of Occupational Therapy Practice, Department of State, Division of Professional Regulation, DPR, Occupational Therapist or Occupational Therapy Assistant Licensure, Pro Reg, professional, professional licensees, professional regulation, State of Delaware